4U6U57/cmps011-pt.s17-grading/pa5/RUBRIC.md

 # Rubric for cmps011-pt.s17/pa5

 **pa5** was released on **Mon, June 19**.
-It was out of 100 points, and the average was a **AVERAGE**.
+It was out of 100 points, and the average was a 77.
 You should have received a grade report email with a breakdown of your score, which should also be reflected on eCommons.
 Below is a description of each section of the grade breakdown.